The online freelancing industry is growing at a rapid pace. Much of this is due to the fast growth of Upwork.

 But for the most part, you stick with one of the major job sites, and you will be fine.

 If you are struggling to find work, you might need to go back to the drawing board and re-market yourself.
 It can be hard to build a reputation up first, so the jobs won’t immediately fly right your way.
 But after you have a respected presence at one of the top sites, like Upwork, quality clients will come flocking to you.
 The same is often untrue when dealing with smaller work sites that appear to have lucrative earning opportunities.

 So you have to be careful about how you do business at them.
 If you do sign up at any of these sites, make sure to make a note about what information you gave them, when and why.
 You can do this by recording an ‘Activity Log’ of your released information.

-We cover how to make an ‘Activity Log’ in ‘Identity Theft Risks While Working Online and How to Stay Safe‘ so give that a quick read also.
+We cover how to make an ‘Activity Log’ in our guide on identity theft risks while working online.
+So give that a quick read also.

 Further, we suggest you steer clear of offering your services through forums in the meantime.
 This is fine if you have a website set up with its own payment portal.
 But a direct communication and transaction managed through messaging on the forum and paying right into your PayPal is not an ideal arrangement.

 There are things you can do to get active about protecting yourself online.